Education Services Agreements

 Education Services Agreements are a win-win-win solution.

-- Alberta students can get access to courses when they need them
+- Students can get access to courses when they need them

-- Alberta schools and school authorities can solve issues related to gaps in programming while retaining authority and responsibility for your students
+- Schools and school authorities can solve issues related to gaps in programming while retaining authority and responsibility for your students

 - We can apply decades of expertise and an existing infrastructure to continue to support Alberta students